vickyting0910/WStool/README.md

 The repository will include various tools for python web scraping

-1. web scraping for Comet Calendar
-2. web scraping on Zillow
+1. web scraping on Zillow
-3. web scraping on Yellow Page
+2. web scraping on Yellow Page
-4. web scraping on Yelp
+3. web scraping on Yelp